FastComments/fastcomments-blog/src/content/(4-02-2021) Customizing Email Footer Logos.md

 ## How do I get it?

-Custom branding is currently available with the FastComments Pro and Unlimited plans.
+Custom branding is currently available with the FastComments Pro and Enterprise plans.

 ## In Conclusion